Mikiqueen0/IOT-ESP32-Zebra/README.md

 ### For Camera System:
 - **ESP32-CAM Module**: Provides camera functionality for capturing and streaming images.
-- **MicroSD Card**: For storing images or video streams if required.
 - **Camera Module**: Integrated into the ESP32-CAM for video capture.

 ## Libraries Used